I’m glad that I received the wrong information abut the Lower Calf Creek Falls Trail before we did it.

 For most of the journey it is.

-You’ll follow the trail through the valley, which is enclosed by towering cliffs of red, pink, orange and yellow – that is oh so typical of Utah, the most colorful place in the world.
+You’ll follow the trail through the valley, which is enclosed by towering canyon walls of red, pink, orange and yellow – that is oh so typical of Utah, the most colorful place in the world.

 The trail turns from hardened sand to soft beach sand as you walk, adding an extra layer of challenge to the walk.
 It’s not that bad, you probably won’t notice it on the way there, but you will on the way back once those legs start to tire at about mile 4.